TD-GIT-DEMO/TeradataDB/README.md

 # TeradataDB
 Teradata DDLs
-All Teradata related DDLs will be manipulated and documented in this repository
+All Teradata DDLs will be manipulated and documented in this repository